How to Become a Notary in Wyoming

 - Noting a protest of a negotiable instrument.

-- Performing other acts so authorized by the laws of this state.
+- Other acts authorized by the laws of Wyoming.

-Can I perform remote online notarizations in Wyoming?
+What are the steps to register to perform remote notarizations in Wyoming?

 How do I update my address on my Wyoming notary commission?

-A notary public must notify the Wyoming Secretary of State within thirty days of any change in the information on file using a form prescribed by the Wyoming Secretary of State.
-Click here to download the contact information form.
+A Wyoming notary public must notify the Wyoming Secretary of State within thirty days of any change in the information on file.

 How do I change my name on my notary commission in Wyoming?

-A notary public shall notify the Wyoming Secretary of State within thirty days of a name change on file.
-The notary must include:
+A notary public must notify the Wyoming Secretary of State within thirty days of a name change by completing and mailing the Notary Public Name Change Form.

 Revised: